Bounds for extreme zeros of Meixner-Pollaczek polynomials: Pseudo-Jacobi polynomials

-respectively, such that where $y_{i,n}, i\in\{1,2,\dots,n\}$ denote the zeros of $P_n(x;a,b)$ in ascending order.
-Furthermore, for $n\geq 2,$ if $b\geq0$.
-The order of these bounds will reverse when $b\leq 0$.
-In Tables \ref{PSJbounds} to \ref{PSJbounds1} we illustrate the sharpness of these bounds when $b\geq 0$.
+Furthermore, for $n\geq 2,$ if $b\geq0$, $a<-n$.
+The order of these bounds will reverse when $b\leq 0$ and $a<-n$.
+In Tables \ref{PSJbounds2} and \ref{PSJbounds1} we illustrate the sharpness of these bounds when $b\geq 0$.

 In the specific case when $b=0$, the weight function of Pseudo-Jacobi polynomials reduces to an even function of $x$ and the zeros of the polynomial $P_n(x;a,0)$ are symmetric about the origin, which means that all polynomials of odd degree will have $x=0$ as a zero.
-This case, where $b=0$, pertains to Corollary \ref{MP} (iii) and is clearly illustrated in Tables \ref{PSJbounds}, \ref{PSJbounds0} and \ref{PSJbounds1}.
+This case, where $b=0$ is illustrated in Table \ref{PSJbounds1}.